Passant-Abdelgalil/SLAM-Course-Codes/Unit_A/README.md

 ```

 ## Final Result
-After going through all these steps we end up with a better trajectory (BUT could be improved) of our robot as follows:
+After going through all these steps we end up with this trajectory (that could be improved) of our robot as follows:
 ![final trajectory](assets/final_trajectory.png)